GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ## Epilogue

-To check out more details and operations performed during this brief project, you can have a look [`here`]() to the entire `python script` I elaborated to create part of this repo.
+To check out more details and operations performed during this brief project, you can have a look [`here`]() to the entire `python script` I elaborated in order to create part of this repo.

-Feel also free to browse [`this`]() github directory to see other Web Scraping works that I'm currently elaborating.
+Feel also free to browse [`this`]() github directory to see other Web Scraping works that I'm currently developing.

 Thanks for reading this!